The Learning & Tutoring Center has six locations to serve you!

 Who uses the LTC?

 Students from all levels and different disciplines use the tutoring services at the LTC.
-A college-wide student survey revealed that successful GPC students identified the LTC as one of three factors important to their success.
+A college-wide student survey revealed that successful PC students identified the LTC as one of three factors important to their success.
 Tutoring in math, writing and applied technology is open to all students.
 Tutoring for business and science courses is designed for students enrolled in those courses.
-Tutorial service is also available to prospective students; however, GPC students are given priority.
+Tutorial service is also available to prospective students; however, PC students are given priority.

 Does the LTC offer tutors for all subjects?